What does ‘low-emission’ mean in relation to floor coverings?

 • eco-INSTITUT

-• EMICODE EC1 or EC1PLUS
+• EMICODE EC1 oder EC1PLUS

 • Eurofins Indoor Air Comfort